syl20bnr/evil-lisp-state/README.md

 ## Thanks

-Thanks goes to the creators of `evil` and `smartparens` modes for their awesome contributions.
+Thanks goes to the creators of [evil][evil-link] and [smartparens][smartparens-link] modes for their awesome contributions.
 Without them `evil-lisp-state` would have been a lot harder to implement.

 [evil-link]: https://gitorious.org/evil/pages/Home
 [smartparens-link]: https://github.com/Fuco1/smartparens/wiki